term7/FFmpeg-A-short-Guide/README.md

-# 12 - Merge multiple videos, i.e. to create a seamless playlist
+# 12 - Merge multiple videos for example to create a seamless playlist

 Open a text editor and insert the path to each video file you want to merge (merge.txt).
 Use a new line for each entry: